willi-pahl/master-thesis/README.md

-This is me master thesis.
+This is my master thesis REPO.